 OPM also is in discussions with manufacturers of tin cans to reduce the amount of tin being used.
 They are arguing with the manufacturers about the percentage, 10% less tin versus 17%.
 The savings are expected to amount to 5000-7500 tons of tin for a 10% cut.

 |Duke Street looking toward Piccadilly, 17 April 1941 (Copyright Westminster City Archives).|

 Iraq: The situation in Iraq is tense.
 The British remain holed up in Habbaniyah Airfield near Baghdad, while new Iraqi leader Rashid Ali applies to Germany for military assistance to evict the British.
-The British have troops on the way by sea which are expected very shortly - some sources say the 1st Battalion King's Own Royal Regiment arrives today at Basra.
+The British have a convoy on the way by the sea which is expected very shortly - some sources say the 1st Battalion King's Own Royal Regiment arrives today at Basra.
 Iraqi forces surround the British air base but make no provocative moves at this time.